starknet-io/starknet.js/www/docs/guides/create_account.md

 sidebar_position: 8
 ---

-# Create account
+# Create an account

 Since there are no Externally Owned Accounts (EOA) in Starknet, all Accounts in Starknet are contracts.

 Unlike in Ethereum where a wallet is created with a public and private key pair, Starknet Accounts are the only way to sign transactions and messages, and verify signatures.
 Therefore a Account - Contract interface is needed.

 Account contracts on Starknet cannot be deployed without paying a fee.
-Create an account is a bit tricky ; you have several steps :
+Create an account is a bit tricky ; you have several steps:

 1. Decide on your account type (OpenZeppelin, ArgentX, Braavos, ...).
 2. Compute the address of your future account.
 3. Send funds to this pre-computed address.
 The funds will be used to pay for the account contract deployment, and remains will fund the new account.
 4. Actual deployment of the Account

-## Create OZ (Open Zeppelin) account :
+## Create an OZ (Open Zeppelin) account

-> Level : easy.
+> Level: easy.

 Here, we will create a wallet with the Open Zeppelin smart contract v0.5.1.
 The contract class is already implemented in both Testnet 1 & 2.
 This contract is coded in Cairo 0, so it will not survive to the upcoming regenesis of Starknet.